jodoedjr/Portfolio_Site/README.md

+This portfolio webpage uses the bootstrap css framework to responsively resize webpage sections to fit small, medium, and large screens.
+Images below of the about, portfolio placeholder, and contact pages at various screen sizes.

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.